learnk8s/learnk8s.io/src/terraform-aws/content.md

 ![Terraform kubeadm module](assets/terraform-kubeadm-module.png)

-The Terraform module automates both the provisioning of the infrastructure and the execution of kubeadm on this infrastructure to bootstrap a Kubernetes cluster.
+The Terraform module automates both the provisioning of infrastructure and the execution of kubeadm on this infrastructure to create a Kubernetes cluster.

-With the Terraform kubeadm module, you can go from zero to a running Kubernetes cluster with a single command in a few minutes.
+With the Terraform kubeadm module, you can go from zero to a running cluster with a single command in a few minutes.

-This brings you the convenience of kops without any of the bloated features that might just get in your way.
+This brings you the convenience of kops without having to deal with opinionated features that you might not need.

 With the Terraform kubeadm module, you get the exact same "minimum viable" cluster that you also get when running kubeadm manually.